Charles Bridge: Statues on the bridge

 The avenue of 30 mostly Baroque statues and statuaries situated on the balustrade forms a unique connection of artistic styles with the underlying Gothic bridge.
 Most sculptures were erected between 1683 and 1714.
 They depict various saints and patron saints venerated at that time.
 The most prominent Bohemian sculptors of the time took part in decorating the bridge, such as Matthias Braun, Jan Brokoff, and his sons Michael Joseph and Ferdinand Maxmilian.

 Among the most notable sculptures, one can find the statuaries of St. Luthgard, the Holy Crucifix and Calvary, and John of Nepomuk.
 Well known also is the statue of the knight Bruncvík, although it was erected some 200 years later and does not belong to the main avenue.

 Beginning in 1965, all of the statues have been systematically replaced by replicas, and the originals have been exhibited in the Lapidarium of the National Museum.

+Vandalism

+According to an article from December 2018, the entire Charles Bridge is monitored by sixteen cameras, twelve of which are aimed at selected statues, while four cover the monument from multiple directions.
+An electronic perimeter-detection system alerts the regional police directorate and the municipal police operations center whenever a breach is detected.
+At least one security guard is always on patrol on the bridge, and municipal police officers periodically inspect it, also monitoring for beggars and other disruptive individuals.

+Supervision of the bridge is the responsibility of the Association of Charles Bridge Artists (Sdružení výtvarníků Karlova mostu), which leases the bridge.
+However, Roman Kotrč of the association expressed doubts about the effectiveness of the camera system given the incidents occurring there.
+For example, when police were asked to review footage to identify who had damaged the crozier of Saint Adalbert, they reportedly told the bridge’s tenants: “Mr. Kotrč, we’ll have to call the Vatican.
+A miracle has happened—there’s nothing on the cameras.”

+Statues on the bridge have occasionally been damaged.
+On November 3, 1918, a crowd led by activists from Prague’s Žižkov district destroyed the Marian Column in Prague’s Old Town Square.
+According to accounts, the crowd then intended to proceed to Charles Bridge and throw its statues into the Vltava River.
+Legend has it that a man shouted, “Take down the statues from Charles Bridge as well!”
+The crowd was especially hostile toward the statue of Saint John of Nepomuk.
+Soldiers prevented the attack by closing and guarding the bridge until November 6, 1918.

+The following day, November 4, 1918, the National Committee issued a proclamation lamenting the destruction of a monument that had been among the finest examples of Baroque art and calling for an end to further destruction of monuments regardless of their historical associations.